anevjes/AzureSearch.SharePointOnline/README.md

 AzureSearch.SharePointOnline.Connector/SearchDefinitions/blobSynonymMap.json.

 **Important:**
-Do not modify the name attribute of the below defintion.
+Do not modify the name attribute of the below definition.

 ```json
 {